-Further reports will explore policies designed to promote engagement internationally and draw out lessons for promoting better engagement in the UK, including the ways in which people engage currently and how behavioural interventions might work alongside other policy levers (defaults, compulsion, consumer protection and safety nets) to help people to achieve better outcomes from pensions.
+Further reports explore policies designed to promote engagement internationally and draw out lessons for promoting better engagement in the UK, including the ways in which people engage currently and how behavioural interventions might work alongside other policy levers (defaults, compulsion, consumer protection and safety nets) to help people to achieve better outcomes from pensions.

 The research as a whole is being sponsored by the Association of British Insurers (ABI), Institute and Faculty of Actuaries (IFoA), LV=, Pinsent Masons, State Street Global Advisors (SSGA), The Pensions Advisory Service (TPAS), The Pensions Regulator (TPR), The People’s Pension, and the Universities Superannuation Scheme (USS).